bumlang936/Stock_Analysis/README.md

     Next i

  This refactored code above was altered from the original code by creating 4 new arrays: tickers, tickerVolumes, tickerStartingPrice, and tickerEndingPrice.
-Also, a new variable was created, tickerIndex, which is used to assign the 3 arrays (tickerVolume, tickerStartingPrice, tickerEndingPrice) to each ticker vaule from ticker(0) to ticker(11).
-This will cause the code to run faster since now it only needs to access each row of data once, as oppose to the original code which had ot access each piece of data for each possible ticker.
+Also, a new variable was created, tickerIndex, which is used to assign the 3 arrays (tickerVolumes, tickerStartingPrice, tickerEndingPrice) to each ticker value from ticker(0) to ticker(11).
+This will cause the code to run faster since now it only needs to access each row of data once, as opposed to the original code which had to access each piece of data for each possible ticker.

 Below are the run times for both 2017 and 2018 while using the original code and while using the refactored code.